-MATH (see CCHS Math Tracks diagram in this handbook): Classes of 2021 and beyond, requirements are listed in the following tables (CCS RE-1 Board of Education Policy IKE-2.)
+MATH (see CCHS Math Tracks diagram in this handbook): requirements are listed in the following tables (CCS RE-1 Board of Education Policy IKE-2.)

-ENGLISH LANGUAGE ARTS: For the classes of 2021 and beyond, requirements are listed in the tables (CCS RE-1 Board of Education Policy IKE-2.)
+ENGLISH LANGUAGE ARTS: requirements are listed in the tables (CCS RE-1 Board of Education Policy IKE-2.)